This article has been updated with new information for 2019.

-As luck would have it, our network security team knows a bit about network vulnerability management and related patch management technologies.
-This has come in handy over the past couple of weeks as we’ve received a stream of inbound calls from senior security leaders looking to conduct gap analyses to identify issues with their patch management programs.
-Three weeks ago, patch management was a yawner for most – basic blocking and tackling for security professionals.
+As luck would have it, our network security team knows a bit about network vulnerability management and related patch management technologies and processes.
+This has come in handy over the past couple of years as we’ve received a stream of inbound calls from senior security leaders looking to conduct gap analyses to identify issues with their patch management programs.
+Years ago, patch management was a yawner for most – basic blocking and tackling for security professionals.

-But, thanks to Equifax, interest and concern over patch management and network vulnerability management has blossomed.
+But, thanks to Equifax and other recent cases, interest and concern over patch management and network vulnerability management has blossomed.
 If the stream of inbound calls is reflective of the larger industry out there, security leaders in organizations across the US and the rest of the world are looking inward and asking, “could this happen to us?”
 Given the constantly changing nature of enterprise security, and the heterogeneous operating systems and applications that live in our environments, what might have been adequate years back when a patch management program was being stood up, might, and probably is, now out of date.

 Prompted by Equifax or not, now is a good time to review your vulnerability management program to identify any gaps that might exist as your organization has grown and adapted to the breathtaking changes in technology that have taken place.
-Since we’ve been asked so many times in the last two weeks by clients and prospects, we compiled high-level steps you can take to assess the coverage and efficacy of your vulnerability management program.
+Since we’ve been asked so many times by clients and prospects, we compiled high-level steps you can take to assess the coverage and efficacy of your vulnerability management program.

 These steps include doing the following activities.